Worried Your Salt States Are a Liability? Migrate to Ansible!

 About the Author

-Jude has spent over 35 years in software development with the last 7 working with Salt (and 7 before that working with Puppet).
-His cat, Zeke, has a corn and leafy greens obsession.
+Jude has spent over 35 years in software development with the last 7 working with Salt, and the 7 years before that working with Puppet.

 He wrote this guide while migrating his home lab infrastructure from Salt to Ansible.
-The guide was originally going to be a blog post, but somehow it ended up being over 60 pages. 🤷
+The guide was originally going to be a blog post, but then it ended up being over 60 pages.

 Get the Book

-The Salt to Ansible Migration Guide is available on LeanPub and GumRoad
+Pay what you want for the Salt to Ansible Migration Guide on LeanPub and Gumroad.

 First edition: January 2026.
 Covers Salt 3007.10 and Ansible 2.18.6.